07-02-2023

 A well-known example is Elon Musk, who had named his infant son X Æ A-12.
 He eventually had to change it to X AE A-XII, which was approved by the government in California.
 The question is whether the latter name would have been accepted in the Netherlands.

 Are you also thinking of having your first name changed?
-Please contact Mrs. Yildiz Bérénos.
+Please contact Mrs. Y.M.
+Bérénos.
 She can discuss the (im)possibilities with you.